 Reference HC Module Provisions / Terms Requirements Complied With?
-(Yes/No) Explanations HC-6.6 Risk Management HC-6.6.14 R Further to HC-1.8.1, all Bahraini Islamic bank licensees must establish a board risk committee composed of at least three independent directors.
+(Yes/No) Explanations HC-6: MANAGEMENT STRUCTURE HC-6.1.1 Р PRINCIPLE 6 - THE BOARD MUST ESTABLISH A CLEAR AND EFFICIENT MANAGEMENT STRUCTURE.
+HC-6.6: Risk Management Independent Risk Management Function and Chief Risk Officer HC-6.6.14 R Further to HC-1.8.1, all Bahraini Islamic bank licensees must establish a board risk committee composed of at least three independent directors.
 Such board risk committee must be responsible for supporting the board in its oversight and decisions related to the bank's risk management framework.
-No The Risk Management Department reports to the Board Audit & Corporate Governance Committee ("BACGC"), that has all the Board Risk Committee ("BRC") duties.
-IIB was granted CBB approval to defer the requirement to establish a BRC until 31 May 2020.
-HC-6.6.15 R The risk committee must meet the following requirements: HC-6.6.15 R (b) include a majority of members who are independent of day to day risk taking activities; No As above.
-This shall be considered at the time of establishment of a BRC.
-HC-6.6.15 R (c) include members who have experience in risk management issues and practices; No As above.
-This shall be considered at the time of establishment of a BRC.
-HC-6.6.15 R (d) develop a committee charter which among other matters include its role in the discussions of risk strategies, both at an aggregated basis and by type of risk and make recommendations to the board thereon, and on the risk appetite and risk limits; No As above.
-This shall be considered at the time of establishment of a BRC.
-HC-7 COMMUNICATION BETWEEN BOARD AND SHAREHOLDERS HC-7.1.1 Р PRINCIPLE 7 - THE ISLAMIC BANK LICENSEE MUST COMMUNICATE WITH SHAREHOLDERS, ENCOURAGE THEIR PARTICIPATION, AND RESPECT THEIR RIGHTS.
-HC-7.2 Conduct of Shareholders' Meetings HC-7.2.2 G The Bahraini Islamic bank licensee should require all directors to attend and be available to answer questions from shareholders at any shareholder meeting and, in particular, ensure that the chairs of the audit, remuneration and nominating committees are ready to answer appropriate questions regarding matters within their committee's responsibility (it being understood that confidential and proprietary business information may be kept confidential).
-No Board Members were available for and attended the Bank's Annual General Assembly Meeting, however, were unavailable for the re-scheduled Extraordinary General Assembly, and given that no shareholders were going to be present and no questions/objections were posed, it was agreed that the CEO would chair the meeting, as is allowed by the Bahrain Commercial Companies Law.
+No The Risk Management Department reports to the BACGC, that has all the Board Risk Committee ("BRC") duties.
+IIB was granted CBB approval to defer the requirement to establish a BRC until either 31 March 2021, or the license conversion is completed HC-6.6.15 R The risk committee must meet the following requirements: HC-6.6.15 R (a) must be chaired by an independent director; No As above HC-6.6.15 R (b) include a majority of members who are independent of day to day risk taking activities; No As above HC-6.6.15 R (c) include members who have experience in risk management issues and practices; No As above HC-6.6.15 R (d) develop a committee charter which among other matters include its role in the discussions of risk strategies, both at an aggregated basis and by type of risk and make recommendations to the board thereon, and on the risk appetite and risk limits; No As above HC-6.6.15 R (e) review and revise as may be required, the bank's policies from a risk management perspective, at least every three years, unless there are material changes in the relevant Rulebook requirements or to the business conducted by the bank and / or its risk profile; No As above HC-6.6.15 R (f) review and recommend the appointment or removal of Chief Risk Officer; and No As above HC-6.6.15 R (g) oversee that the bank has in place processes to promote the bank's adherence to the approved risk policies.
+No As above